Somerset DA's wife faces PFA; says she wasn't abused

 In a telephone interview on Thursday, Amy Thomas told The Tribune-Democrat she did text the woman and drove to her home because she was angry that "lies" were being told about her family.

-Thomas acknowledged having an argument with her husband after they met at a Johnstown bar that night in 2021 — and the woman "overheard it" through the call.
+Amy Thomas acknowledged having an argument with her husband after they met at a Johnstown bar that night in 2021, and the woman "overheard it" through the call.

 But she said her injuries were suffered in a car accident afterward, in a different vehicle, on the Route 56 Bypass.

-In the protection order, the Westmoreland County woman wrote that she watched and heard Jeff Thomas hitting Amy Thomas in the face.
+In the protection order, the Westmoreland County woman wrote that she watched and heard Jeffrey Thomas hitting Amy Thomas in the face during a video call.

 According to state police, the woman went to them with the information on April 9 — approximately 11 months later.

-Court records show Jeff and Amy Thomas now have separate Windber addresses.
+Court records show Jeffrey and Amy Thomas now have separate Windber addresses.

 Amy Thomas said Thursday she had no idea that the Westmoreland County woman went to authorities until her husband contacted her the day charges were filed.